What is a bike bus/train?

 - Designate convenient meeting places that are safe and have sufficient space for bikes to gather.

-- Develop a phone tree so it is easy to communicate with Bike Train leaders.
+- Develop a phone tree so it is easy to communicate with bike bus/train leaders.